Mochaul/progfound2-lab/lab_3/README.md

 ### **Let's do this!?**

-Before we get into the tutorial problem, we will warm-up first.
-For each question, look for the case *base case* and case *recurrence*
+Before we get into the tutorial problem, we will warm up first.
+For each question, look for the *base case* and *recurrence*

 1. A function that has an output that count backwords from n to 1